Simon-LoriereLab/HCV_resistance/README.md

-Repository for the HCV resistance project.
+Repository for the HCV resistance project, led by Marie Morel.
-You can find nexftlow pipelines, jupyter notebook for data analysis and python scritps
+You can find nexftlow pipelines, jupyter notebook for data analysis and python scritps.